ThevinduD/Cook-With-Thevindu/README.md

 ```

 ### Note :
-If recipe response if not generating, its probably because of token expiration.
-I used a free plan so the token has a limit of responses it can generate.
-You can create your own hugging face API and put it in the .env and you are all set.
-Enjoy!!
+If the recipe response is not generating, it’s probably due to token expiration.
+I used a free plan, which has a limited number of responses it can generate.
+You can create your own Hugging Face API token, add it to the .env file, and you’re all set.
+Enjoy!